15 U.S. Cities Losing Millions in Tourism Business Under Donald Trump

 Next: This skiing site popular with Mexican tourists had its own Trump tourism slump.

 Regarding the Trump effect on Colorado’s considerable skiing industry, Aspen Skiing CEO Mike Kaplan did not mince words.
 Kaplan blamed “the xenophobia radiating from the Oval Office” for the 30% drop in Mexican tourists during the last ski season.
-Looking ahead to next season (through early ’18), Kaplan sees more bad news — and many millions lost — on the horizon.
+Looking ahead to next season (through spring ’18), Kaplan saw more bad news — and many millions lost — on the horizon.

 Next: Cosmopolitan cities don’t do well in an ‘America First’ environment.

 As America’s intellectual capital and home to countless historic sites, Boston always ranks in or near the top 10 for international travelers.
 Under Trump, travel industry observers had to press the “hold” button on that status.
 Earlier in 2017, Emirates cut flights to Boston in half, citing weak demand following Trump’s travel ban.
-If Trump wants to be known as “the jobs president,” this is no way to do it.
+If Trump wants to be known as “the jobs president,” there are probably better ways to do it.

 Check out The Cheat Sheet on Facebook!